 The units are 2-stories with a basement that is frequently a walkout (either front walkout or rear walkout).
-Most of the units will have master bedrooms on the first floor and will offer the ability to add a small elevator to access the second floor or basement.
 All the units will allow for the installation of an elevator, which will be an option and it will be wheelchair accessible.
 The installation cost will differ by unit type but will range from roughly \$27,000 to \$35,000.
 The cost would be borne by the individual homeowner.